bot-app/trading/docs/strategy-advanced.md

 # Advanced Strategies

 This page explains some advanced concepts available for strategies.
-If you're just getting started, please familiarize yourself with the [Freqtrade basics](bot-basics.md) and methods described in [Strategy Customization](strategy-customization.md) first.
+If you're just getting started, please familiarize yourself with the [Trading basics](bot-basics.md) and methods described in [Strategy Customization](strategy-customization.md) first.

 The call sequence of the methods described here is covered under [bot execution logic](bot-basics.md#bot-execution-logic).
 Those docs are also helpful in deciding which method is most suitable for your customisation needs.